 Depending on your needs, there are plenty of home security systems out there that might be useful to you.
 Make sure you do your research (there’s a lot of helpful information on this site), and you should have no problems deciding on the right system.
 Since all of the systems on this list are contract-free, you don’t have to worry about making a costly long-term commitment!

-Think that was helpful, see our article on the 13 alarm systems with cellular backup communication links.
-Now that’s security.
-And, most are reasonably priced!
+Think that was helpful?
+See our article on the 13 alarm systems with cellular backup communication links or get some home security inspiration from the movies.
+Now that’s security!

 Hi, I’m Jody.
 I graduated with honors with a Masters of Science in Computer Engineering and have over 15 years of experience working as an engineer with electronics products.
 I’m a lifelong learner and tinkerer and enjoy automating things around the house so I can solve bigger problems than getting out of bed to check if the garage door is closed . . . like too little sleep!

 4 thoughts on “20 Alarm Companies with No Contract”

 Need no contract monitoring service for my Simon XT I already installed and ready to go and tested

 I’ve heard a lot of happy people that use the alarm.com service in similar situations.
 It was a very reasonable monthly rate the last time I took a look at it.

 Is there any one system better than most to take over a Vivint System

 I’ve heard mostly good things about AlarmGrid when taking over monitoring for an existing security system.
 If you still want to stay professionally monitored, I would give them a look just based on second-hand recommendations.